algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 # 5. Blending step

- 1. Gather data on the different vineyards and grape varieties that will be used in the blend.
- 2. Create a user interface that allows the user to input information on the different wines and vineyards profile for the blended wine.
-The interface might include features such as dropdown menus, sliders, and other interactive elements to make it easy for the user to customize the blend.
+ 1. Selection: Winemakers carefully choose different wines with  to create a desired flavor profile.
+ 2. Trial Blending: Small-scale blending experiments are conducted, combining different wines in varying proportions to find the ideal blend.
+Tasting and adjustments are made until the desired result is achieved.
   For example:
    (input --> percatage of wine.
    input --> quantity of wine.
    input --> index[^3] of wine.)[^4]
- 3. Implement a database that can store information on the different wines and vineyards, as well as track the inventory of the individual wines and the blending process itself.
-This database might include tables for storing data on the grape varieties, vineyards, and individual wines.
- 4. Develop a testing framework that can validate the consistency of the blended wine over time.
- 5. Once the system has been developed and tested, it can be used to blend individual batches of wine to create a consistent flavor profile over time.
-The user can input
-information on the individual wines and vineyard and the system will generate a customized blend based on the algorithm and database.

 # 6. Functionalities
-The system will be used to blend individual batches of wine to create a consistent flavor profile over time.
+The system will be used to blend individual batches of wine to create a consistent flavor profile.

-The information on the individual wines and vineyard, and the system will generate a customized blend based on the algorithm and database.
+The information on the individual wines, and the system will generate a customized blend based on the algorithm and database.
   - Add as much as wine you want so the formula.
   - Add as much as tank you want.
   - No half-full.